CLI Reference

 guava deploy list

-Lists all deployments for the authenticated user as a table (NAME, NUMBER, ACTIVE, ID). ls is an alias for list.
+Lists all deployments for the authenticated user as a table (NAME, STATUS, REPLICAS, PROJECT ID). ls is an alias for list.

 guava deploy changed